tessalt/coffeescriptbook/book.md

 ### Configuring animations

 Time-related properties (delay and time), are specified in seconds.
-By default animations take 1s.
+By default, animations take 1s.
 Speed up the animation:

 ```
 square.animate